imagej/imagej.github.io/_pages/imaging/image-intensity-processing.md

 1. Duplicate the image, or, if it's a stack, generate an *average projection* of a few frames.
 2. Threshold this image with the menu command {% include bc path='Image | Adjust | Threshold'%}.
 3. Hit the Auto button and adjust the sliders until all the cells are highlighted red.
-4. Click *Apply*.
-Check the following box: *black foreground, white background*.
+4. Click *Apply* Check the following box: *black foreground, white background*.
 You should now have a white and black image with your cells black and background white.
 If you have white cells and black background, invert the image with {% include bc path='Edit | Invert'%}.
 5. This can be smoothed with the command {% include bc path='Process | Smooth'%} and the black area enlarged slightly with {% include bc path='Process | Binary | Dilate'%} to give a better mask.
 6. Using the regular Image calculator {% include bc path='Process | Image calculator'%} subtract this black and white "mask" image from your original image or stack.